-Total Partneriaeth debtors are valued at £0.192m relating to grant funding and payment of secondment invoices, which have been paid during 2023-24, and prepayments for services to be received during 2023-24 and 2024-25.
+Total Partneriaeth debtors are valued at £0.090m representing prepayments for services to be received during 2024-25.
 No issues have been identified in relation to the impairment of any other current assets.

 No issues have been identified regarding the settlement of current liabilities.